wild-flame/leetcode-solutions/readme.md

 | 26 | [Remove Duplicates from Sorted Array](https://leetcode.com/problems/remove-duplicates-from-sorted-array/) | [Ruby](./ruby/Q26/Q26.rb) |
 | 8 | [String to Integer-atoi](https://leetcode.com/problems/string-to-integer-atoi/) | [Ruby](./ruby/Q8/Q8.rb) |
 | 3  | [Longest Substring Without Repeating Characters](https://leetcode.com/problems/longest-substring-without-repeating-characters/) | [Ruby](./Ruby/Q3/Q3.rb) |

+Tips:

+There are some problems that I have done but don't have time to add it to this chart yet, so do check the code in ruby.

+- Todo: I'm planning on making a script to do this in the future.

 # Two really good repository for reference